GalenScott/Writing-Portfolio/samples/README.md

   * [Testing Guides & Key Concepts](../accessibility/A11y_Testing_Key_Concepts.md)
 - [How to Use Zendesk for Customers](ZD-multistructure/README.md) (streamlined example to show multi-page doc structure in GitHub)

-[!TIP] These guides focus on clarity, accessibility, and user success.
+<B>These guides focus on clarity, accessibility, and user success.</B>

 ---
 ## Source of Truth (SoT) Documents